martinshelton/reddiwrap/readme.md

     reddit = ReddiWrap() # Create new instance of ReddiWrap

     login_result = reddit.login('your_username', 'your_password')

     if login_result != 0: # Anything other than '0' means an error occurred
       print 'unable to log in.'
       exit(1)

     pics = reddit.get('/r/pics')  # Get posts on the front page of reddit.com/r/pics
     post = pics[0]                # Grab first post
     reddit.upvote()               # Vote

     # To reply back to every message in your inbox:

-		msgs = reddit.get('/message/inbox')
+    msgs = reddit.get('/message/inbox') # Get messages

     for msg in msgs: # Iterate over the messages

-			# Parrot back what the original message was
+      # Parrot back what the original message contained
-			reddit.reply(msg, 'You just said: \n\n>' + msg.body)
+      reddit.reply(msg, 'You said: \n\n>' + msg.body)

 More examples showing how reddiwrap works is available in [ReddiWrapTest.py](https://github.com/derv82/reddiwrap/blob/master/ReddiWrapTest.py).